dtcenter/METdataio/docs/Users_Guide/load_data.rst

              - **mandatory** if date_list is being used
              - format of the datetime

-               - Example, if 4 digit year month day hour:
+               - For example, to specify 4 digit year, 2 digit month, 2 digit day, and 2 digit hour:
                   - <format>yyyyMMddHH</format>

     *The following elements define various flags*